Code-Institute-Submissions/Cuisine/README.md

 Users can only delete a recipe from the recipe's main page

 * Clicked on the "Delete" button to the right of the recipe card
-* A modal popup appeard asking me "Are you sure you want to delete this recipe?"
+* A modal popup appeared asking me "Are you sure you want to delete this recipe?"
 * Clicked on the "Delete" button in the modal to delete the recipe
 * Redirected to search recipes, where the test recipe was deleted